lajohnston/eco/README.md

 Iterators iterate over a subset of entities, similar to using Array.filter and Array.forEach.
-They utilise caching to ensure the filtering step is only performed when a relevant change has occured.
+They utilise caching to ensure the filtering step is only performed when a relevant change has occurred.

 ```javascript
 // Filter only entities which have foo AND bar components